RoomMT/AABrowser_HB/README.md

 ## The ultimate WebView browser experience for Android Auto head units

 Transform your driving experience with a sleek, modern browser designed specifically for the road.
 Built with cutting-edge Material 3 design and optimized for automotive interfaces.

+Privacy First: There are no trackers in this app.
+Since I don't collect any usage data or crash logs, I rely on your reports.
+If you find a bug, please let me know in the Issues or Discussions tab!

 ---